Khoshkhah/h3-routing-platform/README.md

 # H3 Routing Platform

-**A high-performance, H3-indexed Contraction Hierarchy routing engine for city-scale navigation.**
+**A high-performance, H3 Spatial Hierarchy routing engine for city-scale navigation.**

 Feature-rich routing engine capable of finding optimal paths in milliseconds using a specialized C++ backend and H3 spatial pruning.